tonyrobinet/nanopore_metabarcoding/README.md

 2_dada2_ONT.R (R script) : With DADA2 R package, filter and trim demultiplexed raw fastq, in order to make a table of unique Nanopore sequences (ASVs) and their abundances

-3_qiime2_illu.ipynb (bash) : With the tools from Qiime2, extract 16SV4V5 sequences from the Illumina sequence table, then make 97% consensus sequences and assign them to the most reliable taxonomic rank, based on the SILVA database ; produces OTU .csv table for downstream analyses.
+3_qiime2_illu.ipynb (bash jupyter notebook) : With the tools from Qiime2, extract 16SV4V5 sequences from the Illumina sequence table, then make 97% consensus sequences and assign them to the most reliable taxonomic rank, based on the SILVA database ; produces OTU .csv table for downstream analyses.

-4_qiime2_ONT.ipynb (bash) : With the tools from Qiime2, make 97% consensus sequences from Nanopore ASV abundances, and assign them to the most reliable taxonomic rank, based on the SILVA database ; produces OTU .csv table for downstream analyses.
+4_qiime2_ONT.ipynb (bash jupyter notebook) : With the tools from Qiime2, make 97% consensus sequences from Nanopore ASV abundances, and assign them to the most reliable taxonomic rank, based on the SILVA database ; produces OTU .csv table for downstream analyses.

 5_main_phyloseq_ordinations.R (R script) : Make Phyloseq objects from OTU tables, then ordinations, Procrustean and co-inertia tests, Mantel test.